dagrubi/SelfDriving_T1P4/report.md

 - dis_threshold: threshold direction of gradient (arctan of x-sobel and y-sobel operator)
 - hls_selct: threshold for s-channel after conversion to hls color space
 - combined_binary: combination of x-threshold and threshold of s-channel
+- combined_threshold: combination gradient threshold (direction of threshold and magnitude of threshold) + color threshold (threshold of s-channel after hls-transformation)
 - region of interest: application of an image mask

-For final image i used the cominded binary method.
+For final image i used the cominded_threshold method.
 The code on all test images can be found in cell 7 of the Notebook.
 I used a mask in order to apply the filter only on the relevant part of the image, where usually the lanes can be found.
 Here are two examples:
  <br />
  ![Binary Image Example 1][image3]
  <br />
 ![Binary Image Example 2][image4]

+At the end the combined_threshold worked better than the combined_binary.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.